1simjustin/BB_Wind_Testing/README.md

 ```
 Depending on the distro used, you might need to change `humble` out for your distro.

 You may run into issues along the lines of `port access permission denied`.
-In that case, you can opt to run the following commands to enable access to serial ports, then reboot the computer.
+In that case, you can opt to run the following commands to enable access to serial ports, then reboot the computer for the command to take effect.
+This gives read and write permissions to all /dev ports for the user.
 ```
 sudo adduser <username> dialout
 ```